-Mary E. Jamerino, director of bereavement services at A. J. Desmond & Sons Funeral Home in Troy and Royal Oak, encourages grieving parents to surround themselves with close friends and family during the early days after a child’s death.
+Mary E. Jamerino, the former director of bereavement services at A. J. Desmond & Sons Funeral Home in Troy and Royal Oak, encourages grieving parents to surround themselves with close friends and family during the early days after a child’s death.

 “Just be with each other,” says Jamerino, a certified social worker.
 “Many families will use this time to go through photos for memory boards.
 They’ll look at their child’s ribbons and other accomplishments.
 Family members should encourage the grieving parents to talk about their child and the memories the photos elicit.”

 Vachon recalls laughing while sorting through photos of Timmy in the days immediately following his death.

 “At that time, I thought I would never ever laugh again, yet here I was laughing,” she recalls.
 “He was so endearing, and there were so many funny Timmy stories.
 I remember telling my college roommate, ‘I promise you, I will laugh and smile for him every day.'”

 Letting go; finding support

 Mindie Wolvin of Lake Orion lost her 16-year-old son to suicidefr.
 In February 2007, when she got the call at work to return home immediately, she never expected to be greeted by police officers and paramedics in her driveway.
 When her husband broke the news that their son Jake had taken his own life in the basement of their home, Mindie collapsed.